Skip to content

 Doom Patrol Reading Order

-The Doom Patrol is not your ordinary superhero team.
-They are a group of super-powered misfits whose “gifts” caused them alienation and trauma.
-And this is why they are sometimes dubbed the “World’s Strangest Heroes”.
-Doom Patrol has known multiple iterations of the team and has been adapted to other media, more recently with their own TV Show.
+The Doom Patrol has known multiple iterations of the team, but this was always a group of super-powered misfits whose “gifts” caused them alienation and trauma.
+And this is why they have sometimes been dubbed the “World’s Strangest Heroes.”

 Doom Patrol Reading Order